Indicative/Indicative-iOS/README.md

 Sample usage:

+    // In the didFinishLaunchingWithOptions: method of your main app
+    // delegate, call the launch: method with your project's API key
+    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
+        [Indicative launch:@"f58163cd-bcd0-4eae-a3e6-9239ea789069"];
+    }

-    [Indicative recordEvent:@"Registration" withProperties:[NSDictionary dictionaryWithObjectsAndKeys:@"Male", @"Gender", @"25", @"Age", nil] withUniqueId:@"user47"];
+    // Then record events with a single method call [Indicative recordEvent:@"Registration" withProperties:[NSDictionary dictionaryWithObjectsAndKeys:@"Male", @"Gender", @"25", @"Age", nil] withUniqueId:@"user47"];

 You should modify and extend this class to your heart's content.
 If you make any changes please send a pull request!